Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 - Explore on vehicle

-Exploring on foot gives you a chance to explore deep and thick forests that offer encounters with several wildlife species.
+On foot, you can explore deep and thick forests that offer encounters with several wildlife species.
 The Santa Fe National Forest is home to a range of wildlife.
 It has black bears, mountain lions, mule deer, elk, turkey, and bighorn sheep.
 It is recommended not to bring your pets inside the forest as they can attract bears and mountain lions.

 Additionally, the forest offers many breathtaking and scenic camping sites.
-Some of them are located at lower heights and others are at very high altitudes.
-Some developed camping sites also have basic facilities such as electricity sources and toilets.
+Some are located at lower heights, and others are at very high altitudes.
+Some developed camping sites have basic facilities such as electricity and toilets.

-The second option is to enjoy the scenic drive, right through the heart of the forest.
-The forest has two amazing Byways.
+The second option is to enjoy a scenic drive right through the heart of the forest, which has two amazing Byways.

 - The Santa Fe National Forest Scenic Byway